eidam/nodocs/README.md

-# No Code
+# No Docs

-No code is the best way to write secure and reliable applications.
-Write nothing; deploy nowhere.
+No docs is the best way to write well documented applications.
+Document nothing; deploy docless.

 ## Getting Started

-Start by not writing any code.
+Start by not writing any docs.

 ```

 ```

-This is just an example application, but imagine it doing anything you want.
-Adding new features is easy too:
+This is just an example documentation, but imagine it doing anything you want.
+Adding new documentation is easy too:

 ```